vitessio/website/content/zh/docs/12.0/reference/messaging.md

 ## Receiving messages

-Processes can subscribe to receive messages by sending a `MessageStream` gRPC request to VTGate or using the `stream * from <table>` SQL statement (if using the interactive mysql command-line client you must also pass the `-q`/`--quick` option).
+Processes can subscribe to receive messages by sending a `MessageStream` gRPC request to a `VTGate` or using the `stream * from <table>` SQL statement (if using the interactive mysql command-line client you must also pass the `-q`/`--quick` option).
 If there are multiple subscribers, the messages will be delivered in a round-robin fashion.
 Note that *this is not a broadcast*; each message will be sent to at most one subscriber.

-The format for messages is the same as a standard Vitess `Result` received from a vtgate.
+The format for messages is the same as a standard Vitess `Result` received from a `VTGate`.
 This means that standard database tools that understand query results can also be message receivers.

 ### Subsetting

 It's possible that you may want to subscribe to specific shards or groups of shards while requesting messages.
 This is useful for partitioning or load balancing.
-The `MessageStream` API allows you to specify these constraints.
+The `MessageStream` gRPC API call allows you to specify these constraints.
 The request parameters are as follows:

 * `Name`: Name of the message table.
 * `Keyspace`: Keyspace where the message table is present.